Farmland Preservation Program

 Program Administrator:

-Jen Lauri, Agricultural Conservation Specialist
+Jen Merryman, Agricultural Conservation Specialist

 (Questions about the program can be directed to Jen at 570-674-7991 extension 7.)